 This beautiful place has increased its recognition and interest both nationally and internationally, becoming a national park, where the number of visits increases every year.

 For this reason, CONAF requested for the first time a concession of the tourist trails.
 The entrance “Las Horquetas” is located at KM 70 of the Carretera Austral, Ruta 7, south of Coyhaique.
 The trail has an approximate length of 51 km.
 Las Horquetas is the main access for visitors looking to walk the Cerro Castillo circuit, continuing along the Estero Bosque trail or the Estero Parada trail.

 SECTION1 1: CASETA LAS HORQUETAS – CAMPAMENTO TURBIO

 Descent: 250 mts.

 The Las Horquetas trail head is located along Route 7 (Southern Highway) south of Coyhaique approximately 67 kilometers towards the town of Cerro Castillo.
 At a sharp curve in the road, you’ll find a small parking area and after crossing the river, our ranger station.
 Here you can register and pay your park entrance fee.
 The trail follows an old logging road, weaving in and out of the forest with relatively no incline.
 Once reaching the official park boundary, continue another 2.5 kms until Camp Turbio.
 There are several small streams to cross and beautiful beech forests with Spanish moss.

-TRAMO 2: CAMPAMENTO TURBIO – CAMPAMENTO BOSQUE
+SECTION 2: CAMPAMENTO TURBIO – CAMPAMENTO BOSQUE

 9.8 kms. | HIGH DIFFICULTY